aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/aws-services/include-cfn-common.md

 4. On the **Specify stack details** page, assign a name to your solution stack.

 5. Under **Parameters**, review the parameters for the template and modify them as necessary.
-This solution uses the following default values.
+This solution uses the following parameters.

     | Parameter  | Default          | Description                                                  |
     | ---------- | ---------------- | ------------------------------------------------------------ |